nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DAILY_JOURNAL_DATA_DOM.md

 ### Journal Entry Component Function

-You've worked on exercises during which you wrote functions that returned HTML components.
+You've worked on exercises in which you wrote functions that returned HTML components.
 Now write a function that builds a journal entry HTML string template.

 > src/scripts/journal.js